What's in this post...

-Here’s my tip on how to release anger quickly so you can move on with your day!
-Here’s one (and more to come) anger management activities.
+Here are some unique tips on how to release anger quickly, using an anger management activity, so you can move on with your day!

 But first let me ask you a question….

 Trick question, I’m sorry, but the answer is neither.
 Emotions are neutral.
 They simply are and will always be…

 They are part of the human experience and you can’t avoid them.
 Emotions come in all shapes and sizes.
 As mommies, we experience the good, bad, delightful, ugly, small, astronomical, and everything in-between.

 Because anger is a natural and expected result of certain emotions, it’s important for us to learn some anger management actives to better our mental well being, as well as out children’s experiences with anger.

 Emotions happen… Anger happens… It’s how we handle it that really matters!

 Do you forget to sleep, bathe, eat, relax, etc.?
 NO MORE.
 This tracker will help you consistently live within your limits so you have more love to give to your family.